The Biggest Mistake Solo Ad Buyers Make

 Much too much work to be sustainable.

 The better way is to find people who already want what you are promoting.

 This is what targeting (and re-targeting) is all about.

-Whether you’re advertising with someone else’s list, or building your own, it’s a simple yet incredibly important thing to consider who your target market really is.
+Whether you’re advertising on someone else’s list or building your own, it’s a simple yet incredibly important thing to consider who your target market really is.

 This is why those crazy deals out there offering ads to HUGE LISTS for an impossibly low price, are usually just what they sound like: too good to be true.

 Even if you’re only spending $5, why waste five bucks on an enormous list populated with people who have no reason to be interested in your product?